pic

 end

-Alternatively, for operations that don't return any output, we can use either the function wait or the macro @sync.
-The function wait is applied similarly to fetch.
-Instead, the macro @sync requires wrapping all operations to be synchronized, which is done by enclosing the operations with the keywords begin and end.
+For tasks that perform actions but don't return any output, we can use either the function wait or the macro @sync.
+The function wait works analogously to fetch, except that it doesn't return any value.
+Instead, the macro @sync requires enclosing all operations to be synchronized using the keywords begin and end.

-For the demonstration, let's consider a mutating function.
-Mutating functions are suitable as an example, since they only modify values of a collection, without returning any output.
+To illustrate, consider a mutating function.
+Such functions are suitable as examples, since they modify the contents of a collection in place, without producing a return value.

 x = rand(10); y = rand(10)